-- What Does the Research Tell Us About Social Media and Body Image? - 6 Questions to Ask Yourself Before Sharing a Social Media Post - You Don't Have to Be What You See on Social Media
+- What Does the Research Tell Us About Social Media and Body Image? - Social Media Cheat Sheet - You Don't Have to Be What You See on Social Media

 Activity #2: Let's Make ADifference

 Many media messages and advertisements present the false and harmful notion that people will be happy and successful if they achieve a specific body "ideal."
 It is important to think critically about the images you see on all types of media so you can recognize potential use of filters and photo retouching.